-Lawsuit filed over arrest of 11-year-old boy with autism
+Lawsuit filed in Colorado arrest of 11-year-old autistic boy

-DENVER (AP) - The mother of a Colorado boy with autism filed a federal lawsuit on Tuesday, alleging that school officials and sheriff’s deputies in a suburban Denver county “aggressively handcuffed” and detained her 11-year-old child for hours after he poked a classmate with a pencil.
+DENVER (AP) - The mother of a Colorado boy with autism filed a federal lawsuit on Tuesday, alleging that school officials and sheriff’s deputies in a suburban Denver county “aggressively handcuffed” and detained the 11-year-old in 2019 for hours after he poked a classmate with a pencil.

-The suit, filed in U.S. District Court, contends that deputies left the boy handcuffed and alone for two hours.
-It alleges officials didn’t seek medical attention when the boy banged his head on a plexiglass partition in a patrol car, and that he was held in a youth detention center on various assault and resisting arrest charges until his parents could post a $25,000 bond.
+The lawsuit seeking unspecified damages, filed in U.S. District Court, contends that deputies left the boy handcuffed and alone for two hours.

+It also alleges officials didn’t seek medical attention for the boy when he banged his head on a plexiglass partition in a patrol car and that he was held in a youth detention center on various assault and resisting arrest charges until his parents could post a $25,000 bond.

+The lawsuit was filed by the American Civil Liberties Union of Colorado.

-The incident occurred on Aug.
-29, 2019, when the boy poked a classmate with a pencil after the classmate wrote on him with a marker at Sagewood Middle School in the Douglas County town of Parker, the suit contends.
-The boy is sensitive to touch and became agitated when the classmate used the marker.
+The boy’s detention happened on Aug.
+29, 2019, when the boy poked a classmate with a pencil after the classmate wrote on him with a marker at Sagewood Middle School in the Douglas County town of Parker, the lawsuit contends.
+It added that the boy is sensitive to touch and became agitated when the classmate used the marker.

+The boy was calming down with the help of the school psychologist when school resource police officers notified by the school’s principal arrived and the boy was arrested, the lawsuit says.

+He was handcuffed and taken into custody for investigation of misdemeanor assault for allegedly injuring his classmate, two charges of misdemeanor harassment for allegedly striking school staff, and second degree felony assault of a peace officer and a misdemeanor count of resisting arrest, the lawsuit says.
+The charges were later dropped.

 The sheriff’s office didn’t immediately return telephone messages seeking comment.

-In a statement, the Douglas County School District said that it had yet to receive the complaint and could not comment.
+In a statement, the Douglas County School District said that it had not received the complaint and could not analyze its allegations.

+The statement also said the school district does not comment about litigation and will not comment “outside of the court proceedings.”

 Sign up for Daily Newsletters